thegridelectric/gw-scada-spaceheat-python/gw_spaceheat/README.md

 We use pip-tools to organize requirements.
 The `.in` files clarify the key modules (including which ones are important to pin and which ones can be set to the latest release) and then the corresponding `.txt` files are generated via pip-tools.
 This means we always run on pinned requirements (from the .txt files) and can typically upgrade to the latest release, except for cases where the code requires a pinned older version.

 The pip-tools also allow for building layers of requirements on top of each other.
 This allows us to have development tools that are not needed in production to show up for the first time in `dev.txt`, for example (like the pip-tool itself).

+## Handling secrets and config variables

+Secrets use dotenv module in a gitignored gw-scada-spaceheat-python/.env file, through the helpers.get_secret function.
+Ask somebody on the team for the secrets.

+Convention: if you have a secret key,value pair where the value is None then add it to the .env file like this:

+MQTT_PW = None

+and the helper function will turn that None into the python None.

+Settings use a gitignored settings.py file.
+There is a template settings_template.py.